Scandals of the Grant administration: Black Friday Gold Panic 1869

-The first scandal to taint the Grant administration was Black Friday, also known as the Gold Panic, that took place in September 1869, when two aggressive private financiers cornered the gold market in their New York Gold Room, with blatant disregard to the nation's economic welfare.
+The first scandal to tar the Grant administration was Black Friday, also known as the Gold Panic, that took place in September 1869, when two aggressive private financiers attempted to corner the gold market in the New York City Gold Room, with blatant disregard to the nation's economic welfare.
 The scandal involved Treasury Department policy and personnel, but most of the financial damage directly affected the national economy and New York's financial houses.
-The intricate financial scheme was primarily conceived and administered by Wall Street manipulator Jay Gould and Grant's brother-in-law, Abel Rathbone Corbin, who would use his personal relationship to influence President Grant.
+The intricate financial scheme was primarily conceived and administered by Wall Street manipulator Jay Gould and President Grant's brother-in-law, Abel Rathbone Corbin, who would use his personal relationship to influence the President.
 Gould's partner, James Fisk, joined the conspiracy later.
 Their plan was to convince President Grant not to sell Treasury gold, ostensibly to increase the sales of the country's agriculture products overseas, which would increase the shipping business of Fisk and Gould's Erie Railroad.
 Actually, they hoped to temporarily corner the gold market and make a killing.
 Gould and Corbin were able to get Daniel Butterfield appointed as the Assistant Secretary of the Treasury in New York City.
-Gould had given him a $10,000 bribe to in exchange for inside information about the Treasury's gold sales.
+Gould had given him a $10,000 bribe to in exchange for inside information about the Treasury Department's gold sales.
 On June 5, 1869, while Grant was traveling from New York to Boston on The Providence, a ship owned by Gould and Fisk, the two speculators urged Grant not to sell any gold from the Treasury and attempted to convince him that a high price of gold would help farmers and the Erie Railroad.
 President Grant, however, was stoic and did not agree to their suggestion to stop releasing Treasury Gold into the market.